tantaman/tantaman.github.io/blog/2021-12-28-Color-Picker-From-Scratch.md

 > "Programmers re-invent the wheel so they can understand how the wheel works" - unknown

 Why write a color picker from scratch?
-To understand color theory better and to realize that color pickers are actually pretty simplistic.
+To understand color theory better and to realize that color pickers are actually pretty simplistic.<!--truncate-->

 To understand how to convert user events to colors, you first need to understand a little bit of color theory.